ntustison/ANTsXUKBBPublic/Text/methods.md

 [@Tustison:2021aa].
 This facilitates regional averaging of cortical thickness values over that atlas parcellation as well as being the source of other potentially useful geometry-based IDPs.
-In terms of network training and development, using multi-site data from [@Tustison:2014ab], two separate U-net [@Falk:2019aa] networks were trained for the "inner" (e.g., subcortical, cerebellar) labels and the "outer" cortical labels, respectively.
+In terms of network training and development, using multi-site data[@Tustison:2014ab], two separate U-net [@Falk:2019aa] networks were trained for the "inner" (e.g., subcortical, cerebellar) labels and the "outer" cortical labels, respectively.
 Similar to Deep Atropos, preprocessing includes brain extraction and affine transformation